logos.jpg“History is not about the facts. It is about the context and who is telling the story.” —Prof. Milton Fine.

 The Ritter book also has published for the first time ever, two incredibly moving and heartfelt love letters written by Stelzer in the immediate months preceding his death, to a girlfriend he was dating after the death of Maria Bard, obtained from that girlfriend's daughter in the USA.
 The second letter was penned fifteen days before his fatal air crash.
 The 2nd edition Ritter book has a Chapter 6 devoted to Stelzer and is the most comprehensive and accurate research on this actor published.
 No knowledge of these letters was known by film historians until they were revealed in the Ritter book's 2nd edition.

-You can read Chapter 6 from our 2nd expanded edition of the Karl Ritter book here.
-The Chapter 6 PDF is © 2014 by William A. Gillespie, All Rights Reserved.
+You can read a more extensive Chapter 6 with more information than was published in our 2nd expanded edition of the Karl Ritter book here.
+After clicking on the blue link, then scroll down to the bottom of the new webpage and find and then click on "Stelzer.pdf " to open the text.
+The more extensive Chapter 6 PDF is © 2014–2024 by William A. Gillespie, All Rights Reserved.
 Reproduction Prohibited.
-Why not order the book?
-It is still in print but with less than 80 copies left.

 German Films Dot Net has acquired thirty original photographs which many years earlier had come from Stelzer's first wife's estate, with four of the eight photos shown here never having been published previously.
 On the top row, across, are three film stills from (1) Ritter's Stukas and (2 and 3) from the film Truxa.
 The photo of Stelzer in a WWI uniform is from the Karl Ritter film, Unternehmen Michael.
 The remaining photos were unpublished until now The next photo of him in an overcoat may be a private photo or one from a stage play (tbc).
 The next photo shows him as a schoolboy, with his Rucksack on his back, and his 'Zuckertüte' -- the traditional confectionary cone marking a schoolboy's first day of school (circa 1917).
 As a young man Stelzer was a keen football player and he posed with his old teammates in one photo shown below (he is sitting on the ground, smiling, as his teammates crowd around him.)
 As his career took off, he bought a brand new 2 litre BMW and that photo shows him taking his father on a drive in 1936.
 The ninth photo below was taken on 20 August 1942, in Paris, during a pause in the film shooting of Besatzung Dora, by the Luftwafffe Propaganda Kompanie #3 photographer Röder, showing Ritter and some of his cast members, including Stelzer, enjoying a swim together in the Versailles Park.
 This photo is labeled "Nur für den Dienstgebrauch!" ("For internal use only!") and has never been published until now.
 The last photo, in colour, shows the house in Caputh, 6km from Potsdam, where Stelzer lived in the early 1940"s, including the year in which he worked on Besatzung Dora.
 He often stayed for dinner at the Ritter's after a day of work at Ufa Babelsberg, then borrowed Karl Ritter's bicycle (or infrequently, the Ritter's auto) and rode to Caputh and brought the bike or car back the next morning.